CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/README.md

 + `app_id` - A unique string value that describes the name of the application you are connecting to Falcon.
 Most string values are supported.
 + `severity_threshold` - An integer representing the threshold for detections you want published to AWS Security Hub.
 + `sqs_queue_name` - Name of the SQS queue to publish detections to.
 This must reside in the region specified below.
 + `region` - The region we will be publishing to in AWS Security Hub.
 This will need to match the region the SQS queue resides in.
+For deployments leveraging SSM, this parameter does not need to be specified.

 > Even though detections are published to AWS Security Hub within a single AWS region, they represent detections for instances found within _all_ AWS regions.

 ##### Using AWS Systems Manager _Parameter Store_
-By default, service application configuration parameters are stored within AWS Systems Manager _Parameter Store_.
+By default, service application configuration parameters are stored within AWS Systems Manager _Parameter Store_ but can be overridden by using a config.json file.

+SSM Parameter Store parameters are _case-sensitive_ and must reside within the same region as the FIG instance you are configuring.
+Please note the naming convention of the parameters displayed below, as the variable names must match exactly.

 > For deployments running multiple instances of FIG on the same instance, you _must_ use a config.json file.